rust-random/book/src/guide-dist.md

     The [`Standard`] and [`Uniform`] distributions each support a selection of these types (up to 12-tuples and 32-element arrays).
     This includes the empty tuple `()` and array.
+    When using `rustc` ≥ 1.51, enable the `min_const_gen` feature to support arrays larger than 32 elements.
 -   For SIMD types, each element is sampled as above, for [`Standard`] and [`Uniform`] (for the latter, `low` and `high` parameters are *also* SIMD types, effectively sampling from multiple ranges simultaneously).
 SIMD